 Why do I need an estate plan?

 Problems often arise when people don’t coordinate these methods of passing on their estate.
-If you have a well-drafted estate plan in place, you will ensure that your estate passes to whom you want, when you want, and is carried out in the manner you’ve chosen.
+If you have a well-drafted plan in place, you will ensure that your estate passes to whom you want, when you want, and is carried out in the manner you’ve chosen.

 What type of items are listed in a will or trust?